-Mrs. Bennet's negative opinion on Mr. Collins is rapidly reversed.
+Mrs. Bennet's opinion of Mr. Collins is rapidly improving.